Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: Results

 \subsection{Main result}

-In this section, we apply Corollary~\ref{c1} to analyze the mean number of vertices with two-hop connectivity to the roadside unit. \begin{theorem} [Mean number of vehicles with two-hop connectivity to the roadside unit under Rayleigh fading].
-Let $N_2$ be the number of vertices with two-hop connectivity to the roadside unit in a specific realisation of $G_H (\mathcal{X})$, defined in Section \ref{sec:model}. \begin{enumerate}[i)] \item The mean number $\mathbb{E} [N_2]$ of $N_2$ of vertices with at least one two-hop path to the roadside unit is given by
+Next, we assume that the RSU is located at $u$ and apply Proposition~\ref{c1} to analyze the mean number of vertices with two-hop connectivity to the RSU. \begin{theorem} Let $N_2$ be the number of vertices with two-hop connectivity to the RSU in a specific realisation of $G_H (\mathcal{X})$. \begin{enumerate}[i)] \item The mean number of vertices with at least one two-hop path to the RSU is given by

 \item In addition, we have the exact equivalents